pedrocmoita/pedrocmoita/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying IT at University of Cience in Lisbon, Portugal. @FCUL
-- 🌱 &nbsp; Front-end enthusiast.
-Learning more about React, Figma and Tailwind.
+- 🌱 &nbsp; Front-end Dev & Web Designer.
+Learning more about React and Tailwind.
 - 💼 &nbsp; Working on a personal portefolio website.

 <hr>